The Balkans by Private Train

 Overnight Hilton Hotel, Podgorica (B, L, D)

-We’ll then take the scenic journey around the Bay of Kotor to the village of Perast, where we’ll enjoy lunch by the sea before taking a boat trip to Perast’s small island, the home of the tiny 15th century ‘Our Lady of the Rocks’ church.
+We’ll then take the scenic journey around the Bay of Kotor to the village of Perast and enjoy lunch on the terrace by the sea before taking a boat trip to Perast’s small island, the home of the tiny 15th century ‘Our Lady of the Rocks’ church.

 It’s then an easy coastal drive to Dubrovnik Srebreno and our resort-style waterfront hotel, the Sheraton Riviera.